gasket-tools/gasket/README.md

 ### 3. Force Export of JavaScript Variables (`--force-export`):

+Before analysis,
-Creates a modified copy of every JavaScript source file before analyzing, with every variable explicitly exported.
+create modified copies of JavaScript source files with all variables explicitly exported.
-This increases the amount of objects that are visible to Gasket for introspection.
+This exposes more objects to Gasket for introspection and may uncover otherwise missed bridges.

 ### 4. Use the V8 Heap Profiler (`-p/--profile-heap`):
+> Setting this option significantly increases Gasket's execution time to ~10 minutes.

-Takes a snapshot of the V8 heap after importing the modules under analysis.
+Take a snapshot of the V8 heap after importing the modules under analysis.
 This ensures that *all* objects are available to Gasket for introspection, whether they stem from native extension modules or JavaScript source files.
-Setting this option significantly increases Gasket's execution time to ~10 minutes.

 ### 5. Analyze a single {JS, extension} module (`-m/--module`):